SHPEUCF/apptutorial/_pages/assignments/Part2.md

 There are additional props that we didn't use before that lets us add styling and icons to each "tab," look at them [here](https://github.com/aksonov/react-native-router-flux/blob/master/docs/API.md#tabs-tabs-or-scene-tabs).

-1. Let's style the `Stack`, create a style for it, just like you did with `Dashboard.js`.
+1. Let's style the `Stack`.
+Create a style for it, just like you did with `Dashboard.js`.
 It will have a backgroundColor (`#21252B`) and some padding.

-1. Place the newly created in the `Stack` prop `tabBarStyle`.
+1. Place the newly created style in the `Stack` prop, `tabBarStyle`.
 Then add two other props, which will be set to the colors we want each individual tab to look like depending if it's being selected or not

     ```js
     // Example